The Gould Grove Nature Loop Trail

 Length 0.7 mi · Climbing 10 ft

-The trail is wheelchair accessible, flat and wide and surfaced with gravel.
-New, wide footbridges have been installed.
+Like most trails along the Avenue of the Giants, the Nature Trail gets some traffic noise.
+The wheelchair-accessible trail is flat and wide and surfaced with gravel.
+New, wide footbridges and some very solidly-built benches have been installed.

 Click here to see the trailhead location in Google Maps.

 Park in the small visitor center lot.
 The trail begins across the Avenue of the Giants and enters an unattractive area of logged redwoods.
 After just a few yards, turn right onto the Gould Grove Nature Loop Trail, where the unlogged old growth begins.
 In a few more yards there's another intersection where the actual loop begins.
 The area around this intersection is the most scenic part of the hike, with the biggest redwoods.

 Take the trail to the left.
 The trail runs along the edge of the forest, where the redwoods are small.
 At the north end of the loop, a spur leads to the Eel River, where there's a summer footbridge to the River Trail.
 A second spur leads to Burlington Campground.
 There are a few small stumps here at the north end of the loop, and just across the Avenue, Burlington Campground has been heavily logged.

 The scenery improves a lot as the trail turns back toward the visitor center, leaving the edge of the woods and diving into the dark, shady heart of the grove, where the trees are a lot bigger.
 The grove doesn't have the cathedral-like appearance of the best groves; it's too small and the understory too dense.
 But there are still some pretty good-sized trees here.